dongstar1019/dongstar1019/README.md

 ## OSS 수업 관련 👋

-- 🔭 I’m currently working on ...
+- 🔭 I am a developer specializing in research in the field of AI
-- 🌱 I’m currently learning ...
+- 🌱 I am a student developer currently studying at Pukyong National University
-- 👯 I’m looking to collaborate on ...
+- 👯 I am interested in sports AI and big data analysis
 <!--
 **dongstar1019/dongstar1019** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.